 Your compressor unit is located at the air conditioner base on the small rubber feet known as “insulating feet.”
 After a while, your air conditioning can deteriorate or break the feet, which loses balance and causes the compressor to start to buzz when in operation.

 As air conditioners are being used to cool your home, they can freeze—which can appear counter-intuitive, but that’s real!
 Your AC may be frozen when coolant leaks from the device, often creating a sizzling sound.
-To find an expert, you must search for HVAC Repair near me.
+To find an expert, you must search for Heating Repair Near Me.

 Finally, the problem might be an abnormal compressor that is the section of the device that pressures and cools down the coolant that cools your property.
 A buzzing noise may suggest your compressor doesn’t work properly or your device’s electrical voltage isn’t correct.